DigitalNut/HueCmdNetCore/README.md

                        Use 0 for status of all lights This option overrides other commands -register <appName> <appkey>
                      - Registry App Name & App Key with the Hue.
 Requires Name and Key.
                        A Key must be registered with the Hue before using the other options
                        Example: HueCmd -register HueCmd SomeKey1234
 Examples:
         HueCmd -key SomeKey1234 -light 4 -brightness 10         Sets light 4 to brightness level of 10
         HueCmd -key SomeKey1234 -light 3,7 -color ff0000        Sets lights 3 and 7 to red
+        HueCmd -key SomeKey1234 -light 5,6,7 -color green       Sets lights 3,5 and 7 to green
 ```

 uses https://github.com/Q42/Q42.HueApi